Dynamics (music)

-In music, the dynamics of a piece are the variation in loudness between notes or phrases.
+The dynamics of a piece of music is the variation in loudness between notes or phrases.
 Dynamics are indicated by specific musical notation, often in some detail.
 However, dynamics markings require interpretation by the performer depending on the musical context: a specific marking may correspond to a different volume between pieces or even sections of one piece.
 The execution of dynamics also extends beyond loudness to include changes in timbre and sometimes tempo rubato.

 Purpose and interpretation

 Dynamics are one of the expressive elements of music.
 Used effectively, dynamics help musicians sustain variety and interest in a musical performance, and communicate a particular emotional state or feeling.

-Dynamic markings are always relative. (piano - "soft") never indicates a precise level of loudness; it merely indicates that music in a passage so marked should be considerably quieter than (forte - "loud").
+Dynamic markings are always relative. (piano – "soft") never indicates a precise level of loudness; it merely indicates that music in a passage so marked should be considerably quieter than (forte – "loud").
 There are many factors affecting the interpretation of a dynamic marking.
 For instance, the middle of a musical phrase will normally be played louder than the beginning or end, to ensure the phrase is properly shaped, even where a passage is marked throughout.
 Similarly, in multi-part music, some voices will naturally be played louder than others, for instance, to emphasize the melody and the bass line, even if a whole passage is marked at one dynamic level.
 Some instruments are naturally louder than others – for instance, a tuba playing mezzo piano will likely be louder than a guitar playing forte, while a high-pitched instrument like the piccolo playing in its upper register can sound loud even when its actual decibel level is lower than that of other instruments.